aakash-patidar/Ananya-Store-Data-Analysis/README.md

    <img src="https://github.com/aakash-patidar/Ananya-Store-Data-Analysis/assets/171103471/2575aca8-bf86-4436-9d28-993b5490b43f">

 5. **Relation between age and gender based on number of orders**
-   A pivot table was created to understand relationships between age and gender based on number of orders
+   A pivot table was created to understand relationships between age and gender based on number of orders.
+The Age Group column was placed in the Rows section, Gender palced in the Column section, and the Count of Order ID was placed in the Values section to understand relationships between age and gender based on number of orders.

    <img src="https://github.com/aakash-patidar/Ananya-Store-Data-Analysis/assets/171103471/f4e38416-d269-4c02-9b64-bd2112bd0158">